katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 Strong Reference Cycles
 -----------------------
-One drawback of ARC is that it's possible to create a reference cycle, where two objects reference each other - making it impossible for their retain counts to reach 0.
+One drawback of ARC is that it's possible to create a strong reference cycle, where two objects reference each other - making it impossible for their retain counts to reach 0.

 <table>
 <tr>